Crème anglaise

-It is occasionally known as "drinking custard" in the American South and served like eggnog during the Christmas season.
+As a beverage, it is known as "drinking custard" or "boiled custard" in the American South and served like eggnog during the Christmas season.

 Other names include the French terms crème à l'anglaise ("English-style cream") and crème française ("French cream").

 Imitation custard sauce, containing no egg, is often made from instant custard powders such as Bird's Custard.